-- cash collateral requirements that could exist in connection with certain contracts, including gas purchases, gas price hedging and gas storage activities of our Natural Gas Distribution business segment, particularly given gas price levels and volatility; - acceleration of payment dates on certain gas supply contracts under certain circumstances, as a result of increased gas prices and concentration of suppliers; - increased costs related to the acquisition of gas for storage; - increases in interest expense in connection with debt refinancings and borrowings under our credit facility; - various regulatory actions; and - various of the risks identified in "Risk Factors" in Item 5 of Part II of this report beginning on page 25.
+- cash collateral requirements that could exist in connection with certain contracts, including gas purchases, gas price hedging and gas storage activities of our Natural Gas Distribution business segment, particularly given gas price levels and volatility; - acceleration of payment dates on certain gas supply contracts under certain circumstances as a result of increased gas prices and concentration of suppliers; - increased costs related to the acquisition of gas; - increases in interest expense in connection with debt refinancings and borrowings under our credit facility; - - various regulatory actions; - slower customer payments and increased write-offs of receivables due to higher gas prices; - restoration costs and revenues losses resulting from natural disasters such as hurricanes; and - various of the risks identified in "Risk Factors" in Item 5 of Part II of this report beginning on page 26.

 Certain Contractual and Regulatory Limits on Our Ability to Issue Securities, Borrow Money and Pay Dividends.
-Our bank facility and our receivables facility limit our debt as a percentage of our total capitalization to 65% and 60%, respectively, and contain an EBITDA to interest covenant.
+Our bank facility and our receivables facility limit our debt as a percentage of our total capitalization to 65% and contain an EBITDA to interest covenant.

 Our parent, CenterPoint Energy, is a registered public utility holding company under the 1935 Act.
 The 1935 Act and related rules and regulations impose a number of restrictions on our parent's activities and those of its subsidiaries, including us.
 The 1935 Act, among other things, limits our parent's ability and the ability of its regulated subsidiaries, including us, to issue debt and equity securities without prior authorization, restricts the source of dividend payments to current and retained earnings without prior authorization, regulates sales and acquisitions of certain assets and businesses and governs affiliated service, sales and construction contracts.
-On August 8, 2005, President Bush signed the Energy Act, which, among other things, repeals the 1935 Act six months after the enactment of the Energy Act.
-After the effective date of repeal, CenterPoint Energy and its subsidiaries, including us, will no longer be subject to restrictions imposed under the 1935 Act.
+On August 8, 2005, President Bush signed into law the Energy Act.
+Under that legislation, the 1935 Act is repealed effective February 8, 2006.
+After the effective date of repeal, CenterPoint Energy and its subsidiaries will no longer be subject to restrictions imposed under the 1935 Act.
 Until the repeal is effective, CenterPoint Energy and its subsidiaries remain subject to the provisions of the 1935 Act and the terms of orders issued by the SEC under the 1935 Act.
-The Energy Act transfers to the FERC certain functions performed by the SEC under the 1935 Act, including the requirement that holding companies and their subsidiaries maintain certain books and records and make them available for review by FERC and, through FERC, to state regulatory authorities.
-The Energy Act requires FERC to issue regulations to implement its jurisdiction under the Energy Act.
-It is presently unknown what, if any, specific obligations under those rules may be imposed on us as result of that rulemaking.
+The Energy Act grants to FERC authority to require holding companies and their subsidiaries to maintain certain books and records and make them available for review by FERC and state regulatory authorities.
+The Energy Act requires FERC to issue regulations to implement its jurisdiction under the Energy Act, and on September 16, 2005, FERC issued proposed rules for public comment.
+It is presently unknown what, if any, specific obligations under those rules may be imposed on CenterPoint Energy and its subsidiaries as a result of that

 The June 2005 Financing Order establishes limits on the amount of external debt and equity securities that can be issued by CenterPoint Energy and its regulated subsidiaries, including us, without additional authorization but generally permits CenterPoint Energy to refinance its existing obligations and those of its regulated subsidiaries, including us.
 We are in compliance with the authorized limits.
 The order also generally permits utilization of our undrawn credit facilities.
-Unless we obtain a further order from the SEC, as of July 31, 2005, we are authorized to issue an additional \$367 million of debt or preferred securities.
+Unless we obtain a further order from the SEC, as of October 31, 2005, we are authorized to issue an additional \$367 million of debt or preferred securities.